Cardiff University | Prifysgol Caerdydd ORCA

 Abstract

-This article addresses the growing global assault on academic freedom—cornerstones of democratic societies now under increasing threat from authoritarian regimes.
+This article addresses the growing global assault on academic freedom—a cornerstone of democratic societies now under increasing threat from authoritarian regimes.
 It highlights a global decline in that freedom since its peak 20 years ago, focusing on the United States in 2025 to illustrate rapidly escalating academic silencing, even in a country with well-established democratic freedoms and institutions.
-Drawing on the collective expertise of international scholars in digital journalism studies (DJS)—a field situated at the crossroads of vulnerable institutions—and informed by anonymous reports from U.S.-based academics, this commentary examines the impact of political interference, censorship, and self-censorship in academia.
+Drawing on the collective expertise of international scholars in digital journalism studies (DJS)—a field situated at the crossroads of vulnerable institutions—and informed by anonymous reports from U.S.-based academics as well as the wider academic literature, this commentary examines the impact of political interference, censorship, and self-censorship in academia.
 It argues that DJS as a field must develop approaches that actively resist authoritarianism and uphold freedom of expression and inquiry.
-The commentary concludes with a normative framework suggesting how scholars should collectively do this.
-We propose a three-pronged approach to defending the larger field, the scholarship within it, and the wellbeing of individual scholars of digital journalism studies.
+The commentary concludes with a normative framework for doing this, proposing a three-pronged approach to defending the larger field, the scholarship within it, and the wellbeing of individual scholars of digital journalism studies.

 Item Type: Article